Henry C. Leventis

-Henry C. Leventis (born August 5, 1974) is an American lawyer who is the United States attorney for the Middle District of Tennessee.
+Henry Cabell Leventis (born August 5, 1974) is an American lawyer who served as the United States attorney for the Middle District of Tennessee from 2022 to 2024.

 Early life and education

 Leventis was born on August 5, 1974, in Houston.
 He received a Bachelor of Arts from the College of Charleston in 1997 and a Juris Doctor from Washington and Lee University School of Law in 2003.